emixstream/Data-Science-Lab-Project/README.md

 # Data-Science-Lab-Project
-This folder contains the attachments of the Data Science Lab project
+This folder contains the attachments of the Data Science Lab project (Università degli studi Milano Bicocca)

 Project Members: